Sunday, May 5, 2024

 A large addition to the 1927 school was approved in May 1963 for approximately $300,000.
 It included the present-day basketball/volleyball gymnasium, cafeteria, hallway classrooms, and music room.

 The 1964 gym and cafeteria are still standing and in use.
-Both have been renovated in recent years and look as fresh as the rest of the school building, which was constructed for $4.5 million during the summer of 2008 following overwhelming voter approval.
+Both have been renovated in recent years and look as fresh as the rest of the school building, which was built during the summer of 2008 following overwhelming voter approval for a $4.5 million bond issue to construct the new building.

 38 comments: